Do you comply with the GDPR requirements for business continuity?

 The Crises Control GDPR Offer

-Ready to use GDPR focussed templates, covering scenarios including: cyber attack, data loss/ theft, data loss protection, subject access request, and more.
+Ready to use GDPR focused templates, covering scenarios including: cyber attack, data loss/ theft, data loss protection, subject access request, and more.

 Ability to predefine critical tasks with owners and time limits, and task progress tracking to ensure they are completed.
 Automated escalation for tasks that are not completed on time.